Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 7. Let The Bullet Fly (Rang Zi dan Fei) — 2010

-It tells the story of a small group of thieves who lay in an ambush on a train only to fight against another group of thieves.
+It tells the story of a small group of thieves who lay in an ambush on a train to fight against another group of thieves.

 While the movie provides a high level of entertainment comedy, the spoken Mandarin dialect is hard to grasp for beginners.